stevenhornung/volarvideo-client-sdk/nodejs/sample/README.md

 ```
 node sample.js
 ```
-This starts a web application running on localhost at port 8888.
+This starts the sample web application running on localhost at port 8888.